Study in Germany |

 Note: If not indicated otherwise, the summer courses will be in English and on-campus.

-See also the language and introductory courses for lawyers, e.g. the course Introduction to German Law and German Legal Language at the University of Bayreuth, the summer course German for Lawyers and Other Legal Practitioners at the University of Münster, the Online German Course for Legal Professionals at the SDI München and the International Summer German Courses in the field of law at the University of Bielefeld (all courses in German).
+See also the language and introductory courses for lawyers, e.g. the summer course German for Lawyers and Other Legal Practitioners at the University of Münster, the Online German Course for Legal Professionals at the SDI München and the International German Summer Course B2/C1 + Language Project Law at the University of Bielefeld (all courses in German).

 C. Complementary study programs (not requiring completion of a full course of legal studies)